m4sterbunny/ParasitesWithoutBorders/Final_Proofs.md

 5. Have the chapter changes reflected in the table of contents? e.g. 34.
 Clonorchis sinensis and Opisthorchis spp. was 34.
 Clonorchis sinensis

+6. Are table headers consistent - e.g. in insects table number is bold and name, regular